marcusalenius/marcusalenius.github.io/markdown/attention.md

     <div class="image-text">On the left "apple" is pulled by "banana" and on the right it is pulled by "phone".</div>
 </div>

 What about the other words?
 How do we know that "banana" is the word that should pull "apple" and not any of the other words?
 Let's plot the embeddings of the other words.
 We can see that they are not very close close to "apple" because they are not very similar to "apple".
 The words that are most similar to "apple" pull it the most.
 So, all words exert some amount of pulling force, but the effect is dominated by the most similar words.
-I like to compare this to gravity (where the objects have same mass).
+I like to compare this to gravity (where the objects have the same mass).
 Objects that are closer exert more gravitational force on each other than objects that are far away.

 <div class="body-image">
     <video src="attention-all-embeddings.mp4"></video>